aeternity/protocol/channels/OFF-CHAIN.md

 information needed for a contract call, including the contract address.
 The other participant co-signs the changes and the contract call is considered to be executed.
 Its results can be extracted from the calls tree in the state tree.

-### Contracts referring on-chain data
+### Contracts referring to on-chain data

 Contracts being used in channels off-chain calls have the exact same semantics as one being used on-chain.
 Because of the different environment though, those might have different results as the on-chain ones.

-Since there is no signle source of truth, each participant considers one's chain to be the correct one.
+Since there is no single source of truth, each participant considers their curren view of the chain to be the correct one.
 This is essential for the trustless environment.
-Every contract call is pinned to the top of the chain, as it is seen by each participant.
+Every off-chain contract call is based on the top of the chain, as it is seen by each participant.
 This could cause some differences in local contracts executions.
 If those can not be resolved, participants can always rely on the blockchain as an arbiter by using forcing of progress.
 Then the top is being used as it is seen by the Bitcoin-NG leader.

 It is worth mentioning that both local contracts' executions and the forced progress ones must be fully deterministic and this implies some restrictions